sakai-303/dabate-forge/cline_docs/productContext.md

-# Product Context
+# Debate Forge - Product Context

-## Why this project exists
+## Purpose
-- To gain diverse perspectives
+Debate Forge is a platform designed to facilitate structured online debates and discussions.
+It aims to:
-- To increase truly valuable discussions in the world
+- Provide a framework for organized discourse

-## What problems it solves
+- Enable users to explore multiple perspectives on complex topics
-- Limited time availability
+- Foster critical thinking and knowledge sharing

-- Many people lack debate skills
+## Core Features
-- Time wasted on non-essential critiques and position-based arguments
+- Debate organization and categorization

-## How it should work
+- User participation and engagement tracking
-- Central figure: Inputs discussion overview and anticipated Q&A
+- Knowledge base integration
-- General public: Can debate with LLM
+- Discussion agenda management